 Relationships are complicated.
 It’s normal for sexual desire to move in cycles throughout your relationship.
 However, becoming parents doesn’t have to mean the end of your sex life.
 Work on building a solid friendship, mutual respect, and equal partnership.
 Then, you can trust that making time for intimacy will help to keep reigniting the spark.

-Need help keeping the passion alive after having children?
-Check out a Bringing Baby Home workshop near you.
+Need help keeping the passion alive after having children and looking for an in-person event?
+Check out a Bringing Baby Home workshop near you or take the Bringing Baby Home for Parents workshop online.